 A website called Celeb Jihad published the private photos, which reportedly included nude images of Seyfried, on Wednesday.

 "As you acknowledge on your website, these photographs are believed to have been leaked, i.e., wrongfully obtained by a third party or parties without Ms. Seyfried’s knowledge or consent," the letter reads.
-"Your unauthorized use and distribution of the Seyfried Photographs constitutes, at a minimum, copyright infringement, violation of Ms. Seyfried’s right of privacy under applicable law, and tortious conduct under state and common law."
+"Your unauthorised use and distribution of the Seyfried Photographs constitutes, at a minimum, copyright infringement, violation of Ms. Seyfried’s right of privacy under applicable law, and tortious conduct under state and common law."

 The letter notes that the leak includes "several very private photographs of Ms. Seyfried either in various states of nudity or in intimate moments with her former boyfriend."